 RA involves inflammation in the joint synovium, causing an inflammatory state that leads to articular cartilage loss and bony erosion, resulting in irreversible damage and functional impairment.
 The onset of disease is insidious, most typically presenting with symmetric polyarthritis described as pain, swelling, and inflammation of joints leading to stiffness after a period of inactivity.
 Some patients present with constitutional symptoms of malaise, fatigue, low-grade fevers, weight loss, and depressed mood.
+Patients may be anemic.
 Classically, this symmetrically distributed polyarthritis affects the small joints of the metacarpophalangeal (MCP), proximal interphalangeal (PIP), and metatarsophalangeal joints (MTP) early in disease.
 Other synovial joints may be involved including the elbows, shoulders, ankles, and knees.
 Of note, the C1-C2 joints of the spine and temporomandibular, sternoclavicular, or cricoarytenoid joints may be involved.
 Less common initial presentations include a monarticular or oligoarticular arthritis.

 RA is labeled "seropositive" when rheumatoid factor (RF) and/or anti-citrullinated protein antibodies (ACPAs) are present.
 Seropositive disease tends to be more severe and associated with increased risk of systemic involvement.
 Rheumatoid nodules occur in up to 20% of RA patients and more frequently among patients with seropositive disease.